jjangga0214/sd-models-downloader/README.md

 ### Step 6

-When you notice you need more models later, then just change the model selection and execute it again.
+When you notice you need more models later, then just change the model selection and execute the download cell again.

 ## License